The government wants to quantify the extent of tax, social and customs fraud

 But no one knows the real scope of the phenomenon.
 “One question remains unanswered: does the tax administration manage to recover 10%, 20% or 50% of the amounts defrauded? » asked for a Senate information report on the subject last year.

 To respond, the government launched the Fraud Assessment Council on Tuesday.
 Made up of around thirty members, it must meet every three months and provide, by the summer, an initial assessment of the sums involved.
-Thomas Cazenave, the Minister of Public Accounts, recognizes this: “We have need to see more clearly about the reality of fraud.”
+Thomas Cazenave, the Minister of Public Accounts, recognizes this: “We have need to see more clearly regarding the reality of fraud.”

 Holes in the racket